A low level of acetylcholine has a uniquely negative impact on memory and focus. Learn the three most effective ways you can increase acetylcholine.

-Causes and Symptoms of Too Much Acetylcholine
+Causes and Symptoms of Excess Acetylcholine

-Most of the time, a neurotransmitter imbalance is a case of too little rather than too much.
+Most of the time, a neurotransmitter imbalance is a case of too little, rather than too much.

 But it is possible to have an excess of acetylcholine, especially if you are taking active measures to increase your acetylcholine levels.

-When you start taking any substance that is known to increase acetylcholine, begin with a low dosage and work your way up gradually.
+When you start taking any substance that is known to increase acetylcholine, begin with a low dosage and then work your way up gradually.

 These symptoms make sense when you consider that acetylcholine is in charge of skeletal muscle contractions and gastrointestinal muscles.

-A low level of acetylcholine is linked to so-called normal memory loss, but it’s also strongly implicated in degenerative brain diseases.
+A low level of acetylcholine is linked to so-called “normal memory loss,” but it’s also strongly implicated in degenerative brain diseases.

 The two biggest culprits in acetylcholine deficiency are a diet low in choline and drugs that block acetylcholine activity.

-If you take any prescription anticholinergic drugs, talk to your doctor about other available options.
+And finally, if you take any prescription anticholinergic drugs, talk to your doctor about other available options.